SydShafferLab/nd2_to_Tiff_Converter/README.md

                   Atto647N  ->  cy
                   cy3            ->  tmr
                   700            ->  nir
-Add to this list in the "channelMap" if you have a strange naming convention
+Add to this list in the "channelMap" if you have a strange naming convention to use arjlabimagetools.

-#Usage
+# Usage

 nd2toTiff('Fish_Scan1.nd2');   % read image stack in working directory and output in working directory